javiorfo/nvim-soil/README.md

     ft = "plantuml",
     opts = {
         -- If you want to change default configurations

+        -- This option closes the image viewer and reopen the image generated -- When true this offers some kind of online updating (like plantuml web server) actions = {
+            redraw = false
+        }

-        -- If you want to use Plant UML jar version instead of the install version puml_jar = "/path/to/plantuml.jar",
+        -- If you want to use Plant UML jar version instead of the installed version puml_jar = "/path/to/plantuml.jar",

         -- If you want to customize the image showed when running this plugin